Fpsska/Fpsska/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I'm Eugene from Saint-Petersburg, Russia.
-Last 4 years interest by developing in Frontend development.
-My current development stack is React + Redux-Toolkit/MobX + TypeScript.
-Also i work with any javascript libraries, UI-frameworks, data bases, unit/integration testing.
+Last 5 years interest by Frontend development.
+Work with JavaScript, TypeScript, other js libs, UI-frameworks.
 I'm currently woking, but considering job offers.

 🌀 Dear guest, on this page you can see several of my projects, look below 🌀

-<h2 align="left">:hammer_and_wrench: Technologies and Tools I use:</h2>
+<h2 align="left">Technologies and Tools I use :hammer_and_wrench:</h2>

 <table>
           <tr>